Abubakr1710/Foodify/Info/README.md

 Sirisa Kornnawawat : Log in / Sign up
 Arslan Shaidilla : Delivery
-Jaloliddin Sultonov : Personal Informations Contributor 6: How it works and Contact.
+Jaloliddin Sultonov : Personal Informations
+Iskhak Suranov: How it works and Contact.
 ```